os-js/manual.os-js.org/src/v3/resource/overview/README.md

 [Webpack](https://webpack.js.org/) is used to build and bundle the distribution, modules and packages.

-These are some of the plugins and loaders used throughout codebases:
+These are some of the plugins and loaders used throughout codebases (mostly via the [dev meta package](https://github.com/os-js/osjs-dev-meta)):

 * [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin)
 * [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin)